 At the end of a student's second semester (15-27 hours) of study in the M.A. program, the faculty who have had newly admitted students in their classes will complete a brief evaluative questionnaire that describes and evaluates the students' performance.
 Additionally, the faculty will meet to discuss student performance and ways to support further growth and success.
-The student will be advised of the results of this review in the annual fall advisory meeting with the Graduate Coordinator.
+The student will be advised of the results of this review in the annual fall advisory meeting with the Director of Graduate Studies.

-After review of these reports and discussion, the Major Professor or the Graduate Coordinator may request the Graduate Faculty as a whole to review the student's record.
+After review of these reports and discussion, the Major Professor or the Director of Graduate Studies may request the Graduate Faculty as a whole to review the student's record.
 The English Graduate Office will inform the student in writing of the results of such review.
-The Graduate Faculty, acting through the Graduate Coordinator, may (1) encourage the student to proceed; (2) advise the student to proceed, but at his or her own risk; or (3) ask the student to withdraw from the program if, in the faculty's opinion, the student cannot reasonably expect to complete the degree requirements.
+The Graduate Faculty, acting through the Director of Graduate Studies, may (1) encourage the student to proceed; (2) advise the student to proceed, but at his or her own risk; or (3) ask the student to withdraw from the program if, in the faculty's opinion, the student cannot reasonably expect to complete the degree requirements.